vinaybembalge/PortfolioOptimizer_/01_portfoliooptimizer_class_.md

-# Chapter 1: PortfolioOptimizer Class
+# Chapter 1: Portfolio Optimizer Class

 Welcome to the first chapter of the Portfolio Optimizer tutorial!
 In this chapter, we'll meet the central piece of our project: the `PortfolioOptimizer` class.
 Think of this class as the main control center for everything we want to do with our stock portfolio.